 If you pick brisket: Stay at HI Houston and ask the staff which of the nearby BBQ joints is their favorite.
 Dine in or carry your feast back to the hostel and eat by the pool.

 If you pick pork ribs: HI Nashville Downtown hostel is located right in the heart of the city and surrounded by plenty of authentic BBQ restaurants.

 New Orleans, LA vs. Baltimore, MD

 America has many coastal cities with their own local treats to showcase, so when you want to get a little indulgent and feast on good seafood, you’re pretty much spoiled for choice.
 In the battle for shellfish, you’re going to have to choose between New Orleans crawfish and Baltimore crabs.
 The crawfish traditionally come in a boil with corn on the cob, potato, and plenty of butter.
 In Baltimore, picking steamed, Chesapeake Bay blue crabs, seasoned with Old Bay, is a one-of-a-kind experience.
 Every local will claim their way is the right way to pick crabs, but as long as your hands are dirty and you’re surrounded by friends, you’re doing it right.

-If you pick crawfish: HI New Orleans will be open just in time for Mardi Gras and crawfish season.
+If you pick crawfish: HI New Orleans opens in Spring of 2019.